MrRobertPaulson/SevenSeas/README.md

 #For qt GUI binaries
 ./zcutil/build-qt-win.sh -j8
 ```
-**Meow is experimental and a work-in-progress.** Use at your own risk.
+**SevenSeas is experimental and a work-in-progress.** Use at your own risk.

-To run the Meow GUI wallet:
+To run the SevenSeas GUI wallet:

 **Linux**
-`meow-qt-linux`
+`SevenSeas-qt-linux`

 **OSX**
-`meow-qt-mac`
+`SevenSeas-qt-mac`

 **Windows**
-`meow-qt-win.exe`
+`SevenSeas-qt-win.exe`

-To run the daemon for MeowChain:
+To run the daemon for SevenSeas:
-`meowd`
+`SevenSeasd`
-both Meowd and Meow-cli are located in the src directory after successfully building
+both SevenSeasd and SevenSeas-cli are located in the src directory after successfully building

-To reset the MeowChain blockchain change into the *~/.komodo/Meow* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log` and restart daemon
+To reset the SevenSeas blockchain change into the *~/.komodo/SevenSeas* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log` and restart daemon

-To initiate a bootstrap download on the GUI wallet add bootstrap=1 to the Meow.conf file.
+To initiate a bootstrap download on the GUI wallet add bootstrap=1 to the SevenSeas.conf file.

-**Meow is based on Komodo which is unfinished and highly experimental.** Use at your own risk.
+**SevenSeas is based on Komodo which is unfinished and highly experimental.** Use at your own risk.

 License
 -------